ayktldg/Marvelverse/README.md

 ## Must Have

-- [ ]  Homepage lists most up to date comics and characters as cards
+- [x]  Homepage lists most up to date comics and characters as cards
-- [ ]  Users can go to characters and comics pages via navigation bar
+- [x]  Users can go to characters and events pages via navigation bar
 - [ ]  Users can see details that their chosen item

 ## Nice To Have